Famous Birthdays on April 27

 Mughal empress buried at the Taj Mahal (died 1631)

-Mumtaz Mahal was the empress consort of Mughal Empire from 1628 to 1631 as the chief consort of the fifth Mughal emperor, Shah Jahan.
-The Taj Mahal in Agra, often cited as one of the Wonders of the World, was…
+Mumtaz Mahal was the empress of the Mughal Empire from 1628 to 1631 as the chief consort of the fifth Mughal emperor, Shah Jahan.
+The Taj Mahal in Agra, often cited as one of the Wonders of the World, was commissioned…

 Read More